 Before submitting your project, please address these questions directly with the artistic director.
 Honestly, the more thoroughly you can answer these questions, the more likely we are to consider your work.

-Blyth Festival is pleased to announce that it has again been invited to participate in the Ontario Arts Council’s Theatre Creators’ Reserve program.
-Designed to provide funding directly to Ontario playwrights and playmakers, the Theatre Creators’ Reserve is a third-party recommender program, administered by the Ontario Arts Council.
+Blyth Festival is pleased to announce that it has again been invited to participate in the Ontario Arts Council’s Recommender Grants for Theatre Creators program.
+Designed to provide funding directly to Ontario playwrights and playmakers, the Recommender Grants for Theatre Creators Theatre is a third-party recommender program, administered by the Ontario Arts Council.
 Through this program, a select number of Ontario’s professional theatres are given the opportunity to recommend writing or creation grants to professional theatre artists who apply.
 The minimum grant recommendation is $1000 and the maximum is $5000.

-The entire description need not exceed a single page.
+Blyth Festival is interested in narratives that embrace the complexity, enormity and diversity of rural life.
+Blyth is especially interested in work that interrogates questions of Canadian identity.
 Decisions will be made based on artistic interest and connection to Blyth’s mandate and mission.
-If you have any questions, please contact Gil Garratt at the Festival: 1.877.862.5984.
+If you have any questions, please contact Gil Garratt at the Festival: 1-877-862-5984.

-Theatre Creators’ Reserve program guidelines and applications are available on the OAC
+Recommender Grants for Theatre Creators program guidelines and applications are available on the OAC website.

-Submissions will be accepted by the Blyth Festival until the deadline, January 8, 2018.
+Submissions will be accepted by the Blyth Festival until the deadline, January 14, 2022 at 1:00pm ET.